 Teen Driver Safety Laws

-The driver license is among the most coveted milestones on a teen’s road to independence.
-However, motor vehicle crashes remain the leading cause of death for 15-20 year olds.
+Motor vehicle crashes remain the leading cause of death for 15-20 year olds.
 As parents and members of the community, we must carefully teach teens the rules of the road.
 States must also enact laws that ensure new drivers get as much experience behind the wheel as possible before they are able to have an unrestricted license and can drive alone.

 We support comprehensive teen driving safety laws that include zero tolerance for drinking alcohol and driving under the age of 21, primary safety belt requirements, graduated driver licensing and a complete ban on texting and cell phone use while driving for novice teen drivers.
 Learn more about our policy.